CodeReviewDAO/dxd_codereview/Reviews/409 - Remove LibreOffice Column Limits/1 - XLSX import export/README.md

 # Install & Usage Testing Procedure and Findings

-There is a guide about the build process of the LibreOffice.
+There is a guide about the build process of LibreOffice.
 However, all of the submission commits are merged into the project.
 Therefore, the reviewer installed the latest LibreOffice master build.
-(2022-Mar-15 14:29) The project is tested on MacOS BigSur 11.4 and the installation file name was ["LibreOfficeDev_7.4.0.0.alpha0_MacOS_x86-64.dmg".](https://dev-builds.libreoffice.org/daily/master/MacOSX-x86_64@tb81-TDF/2022-03-15_15.39.42/LibreOfficeDev_7.4.0.0.alpha0_MacOS_x86-64.dmg)
+(2022-Mar-15 14:29) The project is tested on macOS BigSur 11.4 and the installation file name was ["LibreOfficeDev_7.4.0.0.alpha0_MacOS_x86-64.dmg".](https://dev-builds.libreoffice.org/daily/master/MacOSX-x86_64@tb81-TDF/2022-03-15_15.39.42/LibreOfficeDev_7.4.0.0.alpha0_MacOS_x86-64.dmg)

 Build Guideline: https://www.libreoffice.org/about-us/source-code/